 Filing for bankruptcy may help you keep your home or, at least, get you out from under your mortgage.
 When you file, the foreclosure process is legally stopped (called an "automatic stay").
 It can't be reopened until your bankruptcy case closes or the lender gets court permission to proceed (called "lifting the stay").
 For more information, see How Bankruptcy Can Help With Foreclosure.

 If you simply can't afford the house you own, the above options won't help.
 You will probably lose your home.
 But don't wait for your lender to make the first move.
 If your home has appreciated in value since you bought it, you may be able to sell it yourself.
 (In fact, real estate investors may show up on your doorstep hoping for a bargain.)
 Again, contact your lender, who may let you stop making payments until the house is sold.

-For more detailed information on how bankruptcy can help you if you face foreclosure, get Nolo's book Chapter 13 Bankruptcy: Keep Your Property & Repay Debts Over Time, by Stephen R. Elias and Robin Leonard.
-Also, Solve Your Money Troubles: Debt, Credit & Bankruptcy, by Robin Leonard and Margaret Reiter (Nolo), contains everything you need to know to get out of debt and repair your credit.
+For more detailed information on how bankruptcy can help you if you face foreclosure, get Nolo's book Chapter 13 Bankruptcy: Keep Your Property & Repay Debts Over Time, by Patricia Dzikowski and Stephen R. Elias.
+Also, Solve Your Money Troubles: Debt, Credit & Bankruptcy contains everything you need to know to get out of debt and repair your credit.

 1 | 2